is0383kk/Pytorch_VAE-GMM/README.md

 </div>

 ### ELBO of VAE
-Red line is ELBO before mutual learning
+Red line is ELBO before mutual learning, Blue line is ELBO after mutual learning
-Blue line is ELBO after cross-learning
+Vertical axis is training iteration of VAE, Horizontal axis is ELBO of VAE
 (In general, the higher the ELBO, the better)
 <div>
 	<img src='/image/vae_loss_1.png' height="380px">